giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 Updates to FSTs do not require restarting the server, and changes will be made live immediately.
-If you update the lexicon however, you shouold restart the process.
+If you update the lexicon however, you should restart the process.

-Either of these will compile the FSTs in their original locations as defined in the *Makefile* (which simply follows the procedures for *$GTSVN/langs*), but it will also copy FST files to temporary locations within the dictionary config directory as a prerequisite to the install targets.
+Either of these will compile the FSTs in their original locations as defined in the *Makefile* (which simply follows the procedures for *$GTLANGS*), but it will also copy FST files to temporary locations within the dictionary config directory as a prerequisite to the install targets.